MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-phishing-mdo-impersonation-insight.md

     - **Global Reader**
   - [Azure AD RBAC](../../admin/add-users/about-admin-roles.md): Membership in the **Global Administrator**, **Security Administrator**, **Security Reader**, or **Global Reader** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.

 - You enable and configure impersonation protection in anti-phishing policies in Microsoft Defender for Office 365.
-Impersonation protection is not enabled by default.
+Impersonation protection isn't enabled by default.
 For more information, see [Configure anti-phishing policies in Microsoft Defender for Office 365](anti-phishing-policies-mdo-configure.md).

 ## Open the impersonation insight in the Microsoft 365 Defender portal